 The dialog is broken into two parts; the first part lets you select the Color Labels and Star Ratings that you would like to set to photos that are assigned to various filters like “Blurred”, “Closed Eyes”, “Duplicates”, “Selected”, etc.

 You can feel free to customize these according to your preferences, or leave everything as default if you’d like.

-The second part lets you select the strictness for culling the images.
-This screen is important as the thresholds you select here will affect how many or how few images you get from AfterShoot!
+The second part lets you select the strictness for culling the photos.
+This screen is important as the thresholds you select here will affect how many or how few photos you get from AfterShoot!

-As a rule of thumb, keeping your slider on the extreme right will give you the least number of selected images while keeping it on the left will give you the most number of selected images.
+As a rule of thumb, keeping your slider on the extreme right will give you the least number of selected photos while keeping it on the left will give you the most number of selected photos.

 A detailed breakdown of these filters and sliders can be obtained by hovering the mouse over the slider.

-After the thresholds have been set, press “Start Culling”, AfterShoot will start importing and culling your images.
+After the thresholds have been set, press “Start Culling”, AfterShoot will start importing and culling your photos.

 You can sit back and relax or work on older edits of yours.
 Once AfterShoot is done, it will send you a notification (and a completion email if you are logged in).

 Step 3: Viewing and Changing Selections

 Once AfterShoot is done with the culling, you can either directly export the culled photos into Lightroom Classic or Capture One, or edit the selections made by AfterShoot before you export.